17 Proven White Tea Benefits That Will Surprise You

 White Tea vs Green Tea

 Obviously, knowing about another variant of tea brings along the debate of which one is better.
-Undoubtedly, green tea is the popular one for all good reasons, but white tea can take over it easily if it wasn’t for its price.
+Undoubtedly, green tea is the popular one for all good reasons, thanks to the numerous benefits of green tea benefits that make it a favorite among health enthusiasts.
+However, white tea could easily take over if it weren’t for its price.
 Why am I saying this?
 Well, let’s compare them both to find out more.

 • Antioxidants – While white tea has similar types of antioxidants as green tea, the quantity and quality are way higher, thus making it lead in the health factor.
 We all know that the presence of these antioxidants helps us ward off various diseases, including cardiovascular risks, high cholesterol levels, risks associated with cancer.
 They also help in weight loss.